-The Bridging Program as it was formally called was 11.0 started as a preparation for the Jesuit students who had degrees in other disciplines but wished to do a masters in philosophy.
-It is a three-semester course that prepares the students adequately to engage in philosophy at a Masters level.
+11.0 The Bridging Program as it was formally called was started as a preparation for the Jesuit students who had degrees in other disciplines but wished to do Masters in Philosophy.
+It is a three-semester certificate that prepares the students adequately to engage in philosophy at a Masters level.
 A non-terminal internal diploma from the University will be offered to such students who complete this program.
 The diploma will also carry all the courses that they would have done within the three semesters.
 In combination with the three-semester MA degree, a religious student studying towards Catholic priesthood fulfils the mandatory three years of philosophy.
 PGD entry requirement is the same for the MA including Aptitude Test.